Hugo22O/chrome-autoplay/README.md

 If you're lucky you're able to set the autoplay policy by navigating to chrome://flags/#autoplay-policy in your chrome broswer.

-However, I found that I and other people were unable to locate the autoplay policy in Google Chrome, and found it to be presumably removed from the flags list in Google Chrome.
+However, I found that I myself and other people were unable to locate the autoplay policy in Google Chrome, and found it to be presumably removed from the flags list in Google Chrome.

 My kiosk application launches from a batch script, adding the following argument to my code set the autoplay policy to _No user gesture is required -- Users don't need to interact with the document for video or audio sources to start playing automatically._ This suited me best as I needed the page to autoplay the videos displayed.